Inari (fox) shrine

 It is rats/mice.

 Yep.
-Their (old Japanese) respect pushed the foxes to the high spiritual class, like a god.
+The old Japanese respect elevates the foxes to a high spiritual class (like a god).

 Besides, another interesting theory suggests.
 A fox’s tail resembles a fully grown rice ear.

-You might have noticed that several theories are trying to explain how a fox became a god.
+Then, you might have noticed that several theories challenge the answer to how a fox became a god.
 So, the answer is in a gray zone.

 The Inari favorite food

 Such a unique god has a favorite food.
-It is a deep-fried tofu (soybean curd) called Abura Age (thinly sliced tofu with deep-fried).
+It is a deep-fried tofu (soybean curd) called Abura Age (thinly sliced tofu, deep-fried).

 As mentioned, the foxes symbolized the results of agriculture.
-Therefore, the ancient Japanese offered various foods, such as rice, soybeans, and vegetables.
+Therefore, the ancient Japanese offered rice, soybeans, and vegetables.

 It (the offerings) gradually transformed into fried tofu because the Japanese thought such food was gorgeous/oily in the old times.